Joe-Simpson/taste-the-rainbow/README.md

 # taste-the-rainbow
+Skittles!
 An app for creating a skittles league, tracking game scores and player statistics